naturalsolutions/ecosecrets-site/README.md

 # geocam-site

-GeoCam promotional site.
+ecoSecrets promotional site.
 Built using [Next.js](https://nextjs.org/) with TypeScript, it is intended to be hosted as a fully static site on GitHub Pages.

 ## Principles